chriscrosby1000/sshfun/README.md

 ## To start the game

-Run as root (or a memeber of the docker group)
+Run as root (or a member of the docker group)
 > ./s.sh

 Log into the launchpad